abdulrahmanazab/docker-training-neic/README.md

-# Containers Tutorial - Research Bazaar 2019
+# Containers Tutorial - NeIC Conference 2019

 The training infrastructure is offered by [cPouta](https://research.csc.fi/cpouta) at CSC, Finland.